biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 =============

 Using **BioThings Studio** requires a Docker server up and running, some basic knowledge about commands to run and use containers.
 Images have been tested on Docker >=17.
-Using AWS cloud, you can use our public AMI **biothings_demo_docker** (``ami-44865e3c`` in Oregon region) with Docker pre-configured and ready for studio deployment.
-Instance type depends on the size of data you want to integrate and parsers' performances.
-For this tutorial, we recommend using instance type with at least 4GiB RAM, such as ``t2.medium``.
-AMI comes with an extra 30GiB EBS volume, which is more than enough for the scope of this tutorial.

-Alternately, you can install your own Docker server (on recent Ubuntu systems, ``sudo apt-get install docker.io`` is usually enough).
+You can install your own Docker server (on recent Ubuntu systems, ``sudo apt-get install docker.io`` is usually enough).
 You may need to point Docker images directory to a specific hard drive to get enough space, using ``-g`` option: